trecrts/trecrts.github.io/index.md

 <center><img style="padding-bottom: 15px; padding-top: 5px" src="trecrts-setup.png" width="500px"></center>

-The evaluation will occur from August 2, 2016 00:00:00 UTC to August 11, 2016 23:59:59 UTC.
+The evaluation will occur from July TBD 2017 00:00:00 UTC to July TBD, 2017 23:59:59 UTC.
 During this time, all participating systems will "listen" to the Twitter sample stream using the Twitter streaming API and perform the evaluation tasks *in real time*.
 Systems will be provided a list of "interest profiles" (similar to topics in